YoushanZhang/SCTL/README.md

 2. Combine train_1 (Score_1 and Score_2) and train_2 (Score 3 and Score 4) as the training dataset.
 3. Train the model with the labeled training dataset and unlabeled test dataset

+### Evluation
+To avoid tuning the model based on the test dataset, we also provide an application to automatically evaluate the performance of your prediction.

+1. You need to generate your prediction as a CSV file: [image_name, predicted labels].
+We also uploaded a sample_results.csv for your reference.
+2. In stall Cow_teat_classfication_accuracy.exe.
+You may need to install Matlab R2021b (9.11) MCR [here](https://www.mathworks.com/products/compiler/matlab-runtime.html)

+4. Run Cow_teat_classfication_accuracy software to get your prediction accuracy

+   I) Click on 'Open CSV File'

+   II) Click on 'Calculate Accuracy'

+   III) You will see the accuracy in the text area